 Crystal Peak Trail

-We turned right at the 4600′ junction.
-Then we crossed the small bridge over Crystal Creek.
+Soon, we turned right at the 4600′ fork and crossed the small bridge over Crystal Creek.
 Later we zigzagged uphill through dense forest for 1700′.
-Soon, we had our first view of Mount Rainier by the 5200′ clearing.
+Then we had our first view of Mount Rainier by the clearing at 5200′.

 See more trip photos here.

-It was the final day of our recent days of sunshine.
-Mount Rainier, with its hundreds of peaks, filled the entire western skyline.
-But the view of the four volcanoes came as a total surprise.
+It was the final day of our recent week of sunshine.
+Mount Rainier filled the entire western skyline with its hundreds of peaks.
+But the view of the other three volcanoes came as a surprise.

 I had only expected to see Mount Adams.
 But Mount Saint Helens and Mount Hood made a cameo as well.
-To the north was the long-running ridge of Crystal Mountain.
-Plus, Crystal Lakes nestled in the basin below.
+To the north was Crystal Mountain‘s extensive ridgeline with Crystal Lakes in the basin below.

 See more trip photos here.